This post appeared on Tyranny of Pink.

+Living with a colostomy has been extremely challenging.
 I’m in a few online support groups (because you really need those) and the things that other people go through are so much worse than my experiences.
 However, the one thing I do find to be a major problem is the lack of support on the issue in South Africa.

 Here are my major struggles:

-- Supplies are only available through hospital pharmacies and ONLY online ordering (with the exception of CANSA where you can go by and see what they have)
+Supplies are only available through hospital pharmacies and ONLY online ordering (with the exception of CANSA where you can go by and see what they have).

-There is little to no support available in South Africa.
+Bottom line, there is little to no support available in South Africa.
 Having said that, CANSA in Mowbray has been most helpful except that you can’t order products, they work on a first come first served basis which means you’re never guaranteed supplies!

 Otherwise, I’m going to meet my surgeon and hopefully we can set a date for my reversal surgery so that I have something to look forward to.
 I’m thankful that I can get it done at all.
 So many people need to live with an ostomy for the rest of their lives and many are grateful for it because it allows them to regain their health and live a fairly normal life.
-Yes, I can do pretty much everything I used to do before I had one – I just miss the good old-fashioned way of life, if you know what I mean.
+Yes, I can do pretty much everything I used to do before I had one.
+I just miss the good old-fashioned way of life, if you know what I mean.